La Hermandad (TV series)

 La Hermandad is a Mexican drama television series produced by Claro video in collaboration with 11:11 Films & TV.
 It is an original idea of Rosa Clemente and Raúl Prieto.
 It stars Manolo Cardona as an actor and executive producer.
-The series revolves around Julio a man who prepares to face a revenge against an entire criminal organization within the police forces.
+The series revolves around Julio, a man who prepares to enact revenge against an entire criminal organization within the police forces.

 The first season consists of fourteen episodes premiered on June 2, 2016.
-On November 1, 2016 Carlos Bolado confirmed that the series would have a second season, which consists of 12 episodes.
+On November 1, 2016, Carlos Bolado confirmed that the series would have a second season, which consists of 12 episodes.

 Synopsis

 The first season tells the story of Julio Kaczinski, a prestigious psychiatrist from the Capital, who is destroyed by the violent death of his wife and daughter, for which he has become an alcoholic and mediocre forensic psychiatrist of the Federal Police Command.
 For a dry blow of fate, he begins to treat a patient who is part of a secret group of policemen called "La Hermandad", who do justice on their own and were the cause of their tragedy.